California Workers Comp: The Bunkhouse Rule

 In determining whether or not the Workers Comp Bunkhouse Rule may apply, attorneys will look at many factors.
 Among other things, they will need to determine whether on-site tenancy is a provision of the employment contract.
 They will also look at the specific requirements of the job, to see if on-site tenancy is a necessary component.
 The attorney will also determine if the resident employee is on call during what would normally be considered non-working hours, whether the rent is below market rate and/or taken out of the paycheck.

-Long Beach Workers Compensation Attorneys
+California Workers Compensation Attorneys

 If you were an employee who was injured while living on your employer’s premises, the Bunkhouse Rule may apply to you – offering you additional remedies or compensation.
 Our attorneys understand the complexities of the Bunkhouse Rule and follow current cases and appeals.
 We are available to assist you to recover whatever benefits may be due to you.

 Your consultation with our workers’ comp attorneys is 100% confidential, and neither your employer nor your insurance company will be notified that you requested a consultation with us.
-Our attorneys will help you understand your rights and work tirelessly to ensure that you receive the maximum workers’ comp benefits for which you qualify.
+Our workers comp attorneys will help you understand your rights and work tirelessly to ensure that you receive the maximum workers’ comp benefits for which you qualify.